 Here’s the part where it has the potential to sound like one of those PBS pledge drives.

 I started The Voyageer with the goal of making money doing what I love (which is travel writing).
-Blogging is not my full-time career… I changed careers this year and am now selling real estate which has taken up more time that my previous office job.
-That said, the content creation here at The Voyageer slowed down a bit in 2018.
+Blogging is not my full-time career… I work for myself selling real estate which can be all-consuming.
+My next paycheck depends on my hustle!
+That said, the content creation here at The Voyageer slowed down in 2018 and then slowed down even more in 2019.

 Some bloggers I follow have transparency policies where they share how much they’ve earned blogging.
-I like the idea so here you go: My grand total is $8.74 earned from affiliate links and $103.00 from booking.com commissions.
+I like the idea so here you go: My grand total is $13 earned from affiliate links, $70 from sponsored posts, and $124 from booking.com commissions.

 I want to thank everyone who has followed along this year.
-It has been a huge growing year!
-I promise lots of new adventures, recommendations
+It has been a struggle to be honest!
+I make a serious promise to you that I will write more than 20 posts in 2020!
+Haha!

 Thanks for all your support!